Writing User Stories

 The course concludes with a case study, in which students develop stories, decompose them into manageable sizes, and create acceptance criteria and tests for the stories.

-The course is intended for Product Owners, Business Analysts, testers, developers, quality engineers and managers who want a practical course in writing User Stories.
+The course will meet the needs of Product Owners, Business Analysts, testers, developers, quality engineers and managers who want a practical course in writing and working with User Stories.

 Part 1: Gathering and Evaluating Stories